lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 3.0.12 =
+Bug fix: With the previous release I introduced a bug on OS detection that was generating an error on Linux OS.

+= 3.0.11 =
+Bug fix: There was an error on the options that prevent the player to work.

 = 3.0.10 =
 Update: Updated to the last javascript version (3.0.16).